Plum Pudding Recipe and Symbolism

 Tin Cans Serve as Pudding Molds

 However, if you are looking for presentation, a specialized mold will give an attractive shape.
-These molds are often found at kitchen specialty shops or on amazon.
+These molds are often found at kitchen specialty shops or, most likely, online.

 Place a wire rack on the bottom of a large pot.